Mathews Athanasius: Palakunnathu family

-Parents

-Mathen (മാത്തൻ), the eldest son of Palakunnathu Mathew and Maraimma, was born on 25 April 1818.
-After 90 days he was baptized at the Maramon palli (church).

 Education

-Early education was at Maramon and his teacher was the poet laureate Chekottassan.
-At the age of eleven, he joined the Syrian Seminary at Kottayam.
-When he was thirteen, he was ordained as a deacon by Thoma XII.
-(Cheppattu Dionysius).
-After completing his education in Kerala, Deacon Mathen joined Rev. John Anderson's School (now known as Madras Christian College), at Chennai.
-His friend Deacon George Mathen also joined him.
-By 1839, they had completed their education in Madras and returned home.
+His early education was undertaken at Maramon under the guidance of the poet-laureate Chekottassan.
+At the age of eleven, he enrolled at the Syrian Seminary in Kottayam.
+At thirteen, he was ordained as a deacon by Dionysius IV of Cheppad, and became Deacon Mathen.

+Following his initial education in Kerala, Deacon Mathen joined Rev. John Anderson’s School in Madras (present-day Madras Christian College).
+His friend, Deacon George Mathen, also studied there alongside him.
+By 1839, both had completed their studies in Madras and subsequently returned to Kerala.

 Future plan

-At that time condition of Malankara Church was in disarray and at times deplorable.
+At the time, the Malankara Church was experiencing a period of internal disorder and institutional instability, and was at times described as being in a deplorable condition.

-Before leaving Madras, the two friends, Deacon Mathen and Deacon George Mathen would often spend time together talking about their future plans.
-Both of them being deacons, and by scholarly insight, felt the condition of the Malankara Church to be deplorable.
-Saying, "It is impossible to restore the Malankara Church," Deacon George decided to join the Anglican C.M.S.
+Prior to their departure from Madras, Deacon Mathen and Deacon George Mathen frequently discussed their future prospects.
+Both, having received theological training and clerical status as deacons, expressed concern regarding the state of the Malankara Church.
+Deacon George Mathen is reported to have concluded that restoration of the Church was not feasible and subsequently chose to join the Anglican C.M.S.
 Church.

-But for Deacon Mathen it was about being faithful to his family's cause and that of Abraham Malpan.
-It is said that, in the pride of youth, he often said, "As long as I am alive, I shall work only in my mother Church (Malankara Church) and will live to pull out the weeds in my Church and bring it back to its original glory of pure undiluted faith."
+Deacon Mathen, however, remained committed to his family tradition and to the reformist legacy associated with his uncle Abraham Malpan.
+According to tradition, he expressed his resolve to continue working within the Malankara Church, and said said, "As long as I am alive, I shall work only in my mother Church (Malankara Church) and will live to pull out the weeds in my Church and bring it back to its original glory of pure undiluted faith".

 Beginning of reformation

-By this time, Deacon Mathen's uncle (father's brother) Abraham Malpan had already begun reformation in the church and made the following changes:
+By this time, Abraham Malpan had already begun reformation in the church and made the following changes: